Michigan Highways: Since 1997.

 1969 (Oct 26) – At its regular meeting at the Sheraton Hotel in Philadelphia, the U.S. Route Numbering Subcommittee of the American Association of State Highway Officials (AASHO) defers action on a request from the Michigan Dept of State Highways to also designate the BUS M-28 routing at Ishpeming-Neguanee as BUS US-41.
 This would indicate that this route had never been officially designated as BUS US-41 before this time.

-1970 (Nov 6) – Following up on its previous meeting, at the regular meeting the U.S. Route Numbering Subcommittee of the American Association of State Highway Officials (AASHO) at the Shamrock-Hilton Hotel in Houston, the group officially denies the MDSH request for a BUS US-41 designation along BUS M-28 at Ishpeming-Neguanee.
-No reason for the denial is given in the official record.
+1970 (Nov 6) Updated 2026-01 – Following up on its previous meeting in October 1969, at the regular meeting the U.S. Route Numbering Subcommittee of the American Association of State Highway Officials (AASHO) at the Shamrock-Hilton Hotel in Houston, the group officially denies the Dept of State Highways' request for a BUS US-41 designation along BUS M-28 at Ishpeming-Neguanee.
+The existence of several at-grade railroad crossings along the route of the proposed BUS US-41 is the subcommittee's reason for the denial.

-1971 (Nov 15) – A new limited-access expressway routing of US-2/US-41 is completed and opens between Gladstone and Rapid River.
+1971 (Nov 15–22) Updated 2026-01 – A new 6.077-mile long limited-access expressway routing of US-2/US-41 is completed and opens between Gladstone and Rapid River on November 22.
 The new highway has access only at key intersections, no driveways or intersections with lesser roads.
-In fact, this expressway had originally been intended to be a full freeway, according to State Highway Department sources.
-With the completion of the US-2/US-41 expressway alignment from just north of the M-35 jct in Gladstone (near present-day Rains Dr) and Rapid River, the former route of US-2/US-41 is turned back to local control.
+In fact, this expressway had originally been intended to be a full freeway, according to State Highway Dept sources.
+This new segment of highway was officially established as a state trunkline route one week earlier on November 15, with the 5.712-mile forner route cancelled as a state trunkline route and turned back to county control (although it remained "marked-and-maintained" as US-2/US-41 for the week in between.)

 1971 (Dec 15) New!
 2023-10 – In 1966, the Calumet & Hecla Mining Co shut down operations at the Ahmeek Mine #3–#4 shafts at the western edge of the community of Mohawk in southern Keweenaw Co.
 Over the next five years, the massive headframe structure (see links below) is demolished along with other structures at the site and the US-41/M-26 highway which formerly skirted around the southern and eastern sides of the site is reconstructed to essentially pass directly through the area formerly occupied by the Ahmeek #3–#4 headframe.
 The former 0.404-mile segment of highway is cancelled as a trunkline route and largely obliterated as a public roadway, while the new 0.337-mile alignment is officially established as a trunkline route.
 The linked images below show various views of the site before the highway was rerouted: